olcf/olcf-user-docs/services_and_applications/slate/networking/networkpolicy.rst

 In the GUI
 ^^^^^^^^^^

-To create a Network policy using the GUI click the **Networking** tab followed by the **Network Policy** tab:
+To create a Network policy using the GUI, click the **Networking** tab followed by the **Network Policy** tab:

 .. image:: /images/slate/NetworkPolicy.png
    :alt: Creating Network Policies

 This will place you in an editor with some boiler plate YAML.
-From here you can define the network policy that you need for your namespace.
+From here, you can define the network policy that you need for your namespace.
 Below is an example Network Policy that you would use to allow all external traffic to access a nodePort in your namespace.

 .. code-block:: yaml